CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-I have a friend who is a bicycle helmet geek.
-He has already tried dozens of helmets, including several aero helmets (Abus Gamechanger, MET Manta, and HJC Furion).
-Kask Utopia is the best-ventilated aero helmet he tried.
-And he is not the only one that thinks so.
+I have a friend who is a bicycle helmet enthusiast.
+He has tried dozens of helmets, including several aero helmets (Abus Gamechanger, MET Manta, and HJC Furion).
+He claims Kask Utopia is the best-ventilated aero helmet he has tried, and he’s not alone.

-Kask Utopia is also very lightweight.
-This is good news for every roadie.
-However, more than weight, the correct fit is important.
-And that’s another field where Utopia excels.
+The Kask Utopia is also very lightweight, which is good news for every roadie.
+However, more than weight, the correct fit is essential, and that’s another area where Utopia excels.

-You can adjust the circumference using the dial, and thanks to Kask’s Octo Fit, the dial’s fit position (so the helmets basically fit better).
-I have experience with the Kask Mojito helmet, which was the helmet that fit me best.
+You can adjust the circumference using the dial, and thanks to Kask’s Octo Fit, the dial’s fit position helps the helmet fit better.
+I have experience with the Kask Mojito helmet, which was the helmet that fit me the best.
 Kask helmets are well known for their good fit.

-According to Kask, with Utopia, you save up to 6 watts at 30mph (50km/h) over the next competitor.
-You probably don’t train at this speed, but it can make a difference in a race.
-Unfortunately, we also don’t know to what helmet Utopia was compared.
+According to Kask, with Utopia, you can save up to 6 watts at 30mph (50km/h) compared to the next competitor.
+You probably won’t be riding at this speed, but it can make a difference in a race.
+Unfortunately, we don’t know which helmet the Utopia was compared to.

 Naturally, even Utopia has its downsides.
 It is pretty expensive, its design may not be appealing to everybody, and it doesn’t have MIPS.
 It ‘only’ passed Kask’s internal WG11 rotational impact test.

-By the way, Kask also offers a Wasabi aero road bike helmet that has an adjustable airflow system.
-However, it’s by far less popular than Utopia.
+By the way, Kask also offers a Wasabi aero road bike helmet with an adjustable airflow system.
+However, it’s not as popular as Utopia.

 Giro Vanquish MIPS